SEIR-7-06/recipe-app-state/README.md

 ...
 ```

-**Try it out!**
+Try it out!

-We should now see the category index being printed to the console on click as well!
+Try clicking a category in the sidebar.
+We should now see the category index being printed to the console!

 Notice how we're wrapping the `handleCategoryClick` function in an **arrow function**.
 We aren't able to pass a *function call* to our event handler but we are allowed to pass it a *function definition*.
 By wrapping `handleCategoryClick` in an **arrow function** we're passing a function definition.
 This arrow function will be called when the category is clicked on, which will, in turn, call `handleCategoryClick` passing in the index.

-Do not worry if that doesn't quite make sense yet!
-This concept takes some time to get used to.
+Do not worry if that doesn't quite make sense yet.
+This concept takes some time to wrap your head around.

 ## Passing a Function as Props